stippi/voice-assistant/README.md

 ## Ideas for Next Features

+- [ ] Optimize context window size for the LLM.
+- [ ] Integrate more Microsoft Graph APIs.
+- [ ] Add a temporary chat mode, where the chat is auto-cleared after some time of inactivity.
 - [ ] Add a status/error React context, surfacing errors as message strips or similar.
 - [ ] Create a persistent Spotify playlist for the Voice-Assistant with dynamic content.
   This is necessary to allow jumping to a specific song in the playlist.